fabiano/dotnet-ossindex/README.md

 # dotnet-ossindex

-A .NET Core global tool to check the packages for known vulnerabilities.

-The **dotnet-ossindex** checks the packages for known vulnerabilities using the [Sonatype OSS Index API](#sonatype-oss-index).
+A .NET Core global tool to check the packages for known vulnerabilities using the [Sonatype OSS Index API](#sonatype-oss-index).

 - [Installation](#installation)
 - [Usage](#usage)